 Opponents Focus on an Illogical Definition of Stakeholder Capital

 Almost all opponents to Stakeholder Capitalism base their objections on the Investopedia definition, which is markedly different than that of the Enterprise Engagement Alliance and other proponents.
-The focus of Stakeholder Capitalism is not on equally addressing or balancing the needs of all stakeholders—as Investopedia define it—but on achieving organizational results by engaging and addressing the needs of all stakeholders: a difference of a few words makes an enormous difference.
+The focus of Stakeholder Capitalism is not on equally addressing or balancing the needs of all stakeholders—as Investopedia defines it—but on achieving organizational results by engaging and addressing the needs of all stakeholders toward a common purpose: a difference of a few words makes the distinction.

 For instance, management consultant Steve Denning writes recently in a Forbes piece entitled “Why Stakeholder Capitalism Will Fail